 The job market has never been stronger in Savannah GA, which is prompting more people to settle in Savannah GA.
 The primary industries that form the backbone of Savannah’s economy are tourism, military, manufacturing, and the port industry.

 People looking for opportunities in the tourism sector will be delighted to learn that a staggering 12 million tourists visit Savannah every year who spend a combined total of more than $2 billion.

 Savannah’s unemployment rate has been on a steady decline for years now whereas the healthcare, education, and business services industries are booming with opportunities.
 Home Depot, St. Joseph’s Candler, Walmart, and the Memorial University Medical Center are the biggest employers operating in Savannah

 Savannah happens to be ideal for raising a young family, given the number of family-friendly spots that are widespread in the city.
 You can easily host a cookout or a party at the Mother Matilda Beasley Park, which has 2 playgrounds, a dog park, multiple sports fields, and a pavilion.

 On the other hand, the Savannah National Wildlife Refuge is a great place to experience nature at her finest, with more than forty miles of unblemished walking trails.
-You can take your kids to the Oatland Island Wildlife Center, which is home to over 150 animal species.
+You can take your kids to the Oatland Island Wildlife Center, which is home to over 150 animal species or visit the Ford Plantation.
 The Savannah Children’s Museum also includes a sensory garden and a maze, which your kids will simply love.
 The Savannah Riverboat Cruise is also a great place to enjoy dinner, lunch, or brunch with an amazing view.

-Savannah GA is truly an incredibly exciting place to move to.
+Savannah GA is truly an incredibly exciting place to start your house hunting journey.
 Thanks to its amazing restaurants, tourist attractions, overall climate, and historical sites, moving here would be one of the best decisions you’ll ever make.